 Hi, I’m Pete!
 I’m an approved animal drug.
 What’s that mean, you ask?
 Good question!
 Well, first, it means that I’ve gone through the Food and Drug Administration’s (FDA) animal drug approval process.
-And second, it means FDA found me to be safe and effective if the instructions on my
+And second, it means FDA found me to be safe and effective if the instructions on my label are followed.

 When I say I’m “safe,” I mean that I’m safe:

 - for the animal, and

 - for the people who give me to the animal.

 If I’m a drug for a food-producing animal, the food products made from an animal treated with me are safe for people to eat.
 Food-producing animals give people food.
 Chickens, cows, and pigs are food-producing animals because they give us eggs, milk, and meat to eat.